A very fast and innovative 3D monitor from Acer

 Good speed and great 3D mode

 In the 3D mode and at a high-frequency forcing (120 Hz), the GN245HQ is a highly reactive monitor.
 At this point it is time to say that Acer made a perfect device.
-In fact, this new monitor is one of the most responsive we’ve used so far for our analysis.
+In fact, this new monitor is one of the most responsive we’ve tested so far for our reviews.
 Its LCD makes a quick change from white to black in just 6 ms without any side effects like reverse ghosting.
 It does that at a frequency of 120 Hz.
-Fast-moving images were very clear and afterimages were invisible to the eye – we almost didn’t detect them.
+In tests, fast-moving images were very clear and afterimages were invisible to the eye – we almost didn’t detect them in our test.

 LED backlight panel